eclipse-che/blog/_posts/2021-07-08-backup-restore-che-installation.md

 ---
-title: Back up and Restore Eclipse Che Installation
+title: Backup and Restore of an Eclipse Che Installation
 layout: post
 author: Mykola Morhun
 description: >-